jsrjaganatha/renci-website/src/content/news/features/2016/10/10_irods-team-offers-free-workshop-at-sc16/index.md

     - open-source
     - training
 ---
-_IRODS: From Prototype to Production_ will be sponsored by DDN

 SALT LAKE CITY, Utah – Attendees of SC16 who are interested in federated data management will have the chance to learn about [iRODS](http://www.irods.org/) and the [iRODS Consortium](http://irods.org/consortium/) at a free workshop sponsored by consortium member [DDN](http://www.ddn.com/products/).